local-ch/lhc/docs/configuration.md

 ## Injections

-You can configure global injections, that are used when injecting values in url-patterns.
+You can configure global injections, that are used when injecting values in url patterns.

 ```ruby
   url = ':datastore/feedbacks'